What Type of Damages are Recoverable in a Wrongful Death Lawsuit?

 In the event the death was caused by reckless or intentional misconduct, the family of the deceased may also seek punitive damages.
 Punitive damages are designed to punish the wrongdoer and hopefully deter similar conduct in the future.

 While there is no minimum amount of damages that can be recovered, there are limits on the amount of money that may be recovered.
+The Tennessee Legislature enacted a law which took effect on October 1, 2011.
+Commonly referred to as "tort reform", the law limits the ability of a jury to decide what is fair for injuries or death.
 For all injuries and death that occur on or after October 1, 2011, loss of consortium damages are limited to $750,000 unless the decedent had a minor child.
 In such cases, the damages are capped at $1,000,000.
-There is no limit on wrongful death cases arising prior to October 1, 2011.
+Prior to the enactment of this "tort reform" law, there was no limit on wrongful death cases.

 The amount of damages that may be recovered is dependent on the facts of each case.
-One of our experienced wrongful death attorneys can help you evaluate your damages.
-If you would like to discuss your case in a free, no-obligation consultation, please contact us online or call us at 615-742-4880 or toll-free at 866.812.8787.
-We only get paid if we recover money for you and your family.
+One of award-winning lawyers can help you evaluate your case and the damages in a free, no-obligation consultation, We handle all wrongful death cases on a contingency basis so we only get paid if we recover money for you and your family.
 And because we advance all case expenses, you are never out of pocket to pursue your rights.
+To get started, contact us online or call us at one of our three office locations: